Anessen/PSFalcon/Installation.md

 -----           1/25/2021 10:37 AM            944 PSFalcon.psm1
 -----           1/25/2021 10:37 AM           1322 README.md
 ```
-**NOTE**: Extracting the `psfalcon-master` archive into any location other than a folder named `PSFalcon` will cause
-the `Import-Module -Name PSFalcon` command to fail.
 ## Folder Redirection
 If you have “Folder Redirection” in place, the `$HOME` folder may not be properly recognized by PowerShell.
 In these cases, you can extract PSFalcon and import the module directly:
 ```powershell